torcolvin/couchbase-lite-wiki/Ref‐Counting.md

 ## In C

-In C APIs, retain and release are functions that take a reference.
+In C APIs, retain and release are functions that take a pointer.
 There are separate functions for each type of object; in fact, the existence of functions with "retain" and "release" in their names is a clue that the type they're passed is ref-counted.

-The most common way you obtain a reference is by an API call that returns one, like `c4db_openNamed()`.
-Since the call is passing ownership of the reference to you, you're responsible for calling release when done.
+The most common way you obtain a reference is by an API call that returns one, like `c4db_openNamed()`, whose doc-comment points out that you're responsible for releasing the result.
+Since the call is _passing ownership_ of the reference to you, you're responsible for calling release when done:

 ```C
 // Temporarily using a ref-counted result: